hpides/BDL/tutorial_00_physical_clustersetup_and_sd_card_preparation.md

 ![img09.png](pictures/img09.png)

-After preparing all SD-cards the tutorial splits and explaines for mac, Windows and Ubuntu users how to connect to the Pi cluster.
-Make sure to open the appropriate README.md.
-The README.md name gives you a hint on which operating system is targeted.
+After preparing all SD-cards the tutorial splits and explains for mac, Windows and Ubuntu users how to connect to the Pi cluster via network with ssh.
+Make sure to open the appropriate `tutorial_01_[..].md`.
+The `tutorial_01_clustersetup_and_ssh_with_[mac|ubuntu|windows]_workstation.md` name gives you a hint on which operating system is targeted.